-Board skills and experience
+Board Skills and Experience

-Out of 8 Directors (as at 21 September 2020)
+Out of nine Directors (as at 21 September 2021)

 MINING AND RESOURCES EXPERIENCE

 Resources

-Senior executive experience or long-term Board experience in a medium to large mining and resources organisation or extensive experience advising mining and resources companies 8
+Senior executive experience or long-term Board experience in a medium to large mining and resources organisation

+or extensive experience advising mining and resources companies 9

 Exploration

-Senior executive responsibility for exploration or long-term Board experience in a large mining and resources organisation with exploration as a key part of its business 6
+Senior executive responsibility for exploration or long-term Board experience in a large mining and resources

+organisation with exploration as a key part of its business 6

+Engineering

-Engineering Professional qualification in engineering or extensive experience in engineering 5
+Professional qualification in engineering or extensive experience in engineering 5

 Health and Safety

-Executive experience in a mining and resources organisation with responsibility for health and safety, or membership of health and safety Board committees 7
+Executive experience in a mining and resources organisation with responsibility for health and safety, or membership

+of health and safety Board committees 8

-Sustainability 6
+Sustainability

-$\label{thm:exp} \textbf{Executive experience in an organisation with responsibility for sustainability, or membership of sustainability Board committees}$
+Executive experience in an organisation with responsibility for sustainability, or membership of sustainability

+Board committees 8

+Marketing

-Marketing Senior executive experience in marketing at a large organisation 4
+Senior executive experience in marketing at a large organisation 3

 LEADERSHIP

 CEO Experience

 CEO, Managing Director or Managing Partner experience 7

 Board and Committee Experience

-Director and Board Committee experience 8
+Director and Board Committee experience 9

 FINANCE AND RISK

-Audit / Accounting
+Audit/Accounting

-Professional qualification in accounting or membership of an Audit Board committee 7
+Professional qualification in accounting or membership of a Board Audit committee 8

-Risk Management 7
+Risk Management

-Senior executive experience in risk management or membership of a Board committee with responsibility for risk management
+Senior executive experience in risk management or membership of a Board committee with responsibility for risk

+management 8

-Finance and Investment 7
+Finance and Investment

-Senior executive experience in finance, business development or mergers and acquisitions or director of a financial institution
+Senior executive experience in finance, business development or mergers and acquisitions or director of a financial

+institution 8

 Law and Government

-Professional qualification in law, extensive experience in corporate legal matters or extensive involvement with government departments 5
+Professional qualification in law, extensive experience in corporate legal matters or extensive involvement with

+government departments 6

 Governance

-Commitment to the highest standards of governance including experience in a large organisation that is subject to rigorous governance standards 8
+Commitment to the highest standards of governance including experience in a large organisation that is subject 0

+to rigorous governance standards 9

 PEOPLE

-Human Resources
+Human Resources 2

-Remuneration or nominations committee membership or executive experience in human resources 7
+Remuneration or nominations committee membership or executive experience in human resources 8

 GLOBAL EXPERTISE

-Experience in an international market with exposure to a range of political, cultural, regulatory and business environments 8
+Experience in an international market with exposure to a range of political, cultural, regulatory and

+business environments 9

 The Board considers that each of the areas identified in the Board Skills and Experience Matrix is currently well represented on the Board, given the relative importance of each area.

-While information technology is recognised as an important skill, having regard to the Company's risk in this area, it is not a skill that is specifically identified in the Board Skills and Experience Matrix. the Board considers that this skill is well represented at management level.
+While information technology and cyber security are recognised as important areas, having regard to the Company's risk in this area they are not skills that are specifically identified in the Board Skills and Experience Matrix. the Board considers that skills and experience in relation to these areas are contained at management level and the Board receives information and advice relating to cyber security from management and expert advisers, where required.